Amy Winehouse: Respiratory and other health problems

-On 23 June 2008, Winehouse's publicist corrected earlier misstatements by Mitch Winehouse that his daughter had early-stage emphysema, saying that she instead had signs of what could lead to early-stage emphysema.
-Mitch Winehouse had also stated that his daughter's lungs were operating at 70 percent capacity and that she had an irregular heartbeat.
-He said that these problems had been caused by her chain smoking crack cocaine.
-The singer's father also reported that doctors had warned Winehouse that, if she continued smoking crack cocaine, she would have to wear an oxygen mask and would eventually die.
-In a radio interview, Mitch Winehouse said the singer was responding "fabulously" to treatment, which included being covered with nicotine patches.
-British Lung Foundation spokesman Keith Prowse noted that this type of condition could be managed with treatment.
-Prowse also said the condition was not normal for a person her age, but "heavy smoking and inhaling other substances like drugs can age the lungs prematurely."
-Norman H. Edelman of the American Lung Association explained that if she stopped smoking, her lung functions would decline at the rate of a normal person, but continued smoking would lead to a more rapid decline in lung function.
+On 23 June 2008, Winehouse's publicist corrected earlier misstatements by Mitch that his daughter had early-stage emphysema, saying she instead had signs of what could lead to early-stage emphysema.
+He also said her lungs were operating at 70 percent capacity and that she had an irregular heartbeat, caused by her chain smoking crack cocaine.
+Mitch said doctors had warned that if she continued smoking crack cocaine she would have to wear an oxygen mask and would eventually die.
+In a radio interview, he said she was responding "fabulously" to treatment, which included nicotine patches.
+British Lung Foundation spokesman Keith Prowse noted that the condition could be managed with treatment and said it was not normal for a person her age, but that "heavy smoking and inhaling other substances like drugs can age the lungs prematurely."
+Norman H. Edelman of the American Lung Association explained that if she stopped smoking her lung function would decline at a normal rate, but continued smoking would lead to a more rapid decline.

 Winehouse was released from the London Clinic 24 hours after returning from a temporary leave to perform at Nelson Mandela's 90th birthday celebration and at a concert in Glastonbury, and continued receiving treatment as an outpatient.
-In July 2008, Winehouse stated that she had been diagnosed with "some areas of emphysema" and said she was getting herself together by "eating loads of healthy food, sleeping loads, playing my guitar, making music and writing letters to my husband every day."
+In July 2008, she said she had been diagnosed with "some areas of emphysema" and said she was getting herself together by "eating loads of healthy food, sleeping loads, playing my guitar, making music and writing letters to my husband every day."
 She also kept a vertical tanning bed in her flat.
 Winehouse began precautionary testing on her lungs and chest on 25 October 2008 at the London Clinic for what was reported as a chest infection, leaving and returning at will.
 She returned to the hospital on 23 November 2008 due to a reported reaction to her medication.